highbyte/dotnet-6502/benchmarks/Highbyte.DotNet6502.Benchmarks/RESULTS.md

   inside the C64 `CoreOnly` loop (CIA, VIC-II raster, cartridge tick, interrupt flush).
 A C64 frame is ~227 µs `CoreOnly` and ~580 µs with rasterizer and sample SID, against a 16.7 ms (NTSC) / 20 ms (PAL) real-time budget.
-A 3× slower CPU core would still be under 2% of that budget on this machine; the per-cycle scheduler and VIC-II tick (C4/C5) are where headroom will actually be spent.
+A 3× slower CPU core would still be under 2% of that budget on this machine; a per-cycle system scheduler and VIC-II tick are where headroom will actually be spent.
 - `CPU_Execute_*` allocate 136 B per call (one `ExecState` per `Execute`), unchanged since the 2026-06 analysis; the minimal path and every C64 path are allocation-free.
 That is the property the cycle engine must keep.